PyPSA/powerplantmatching/README.md

 ## Installation

 1. Copy or clone the repository to your preferred directory
-2. Install the package via '$pip install -e /path/to/powerplantmatching'
+2. Install the package via 'pip install -e /path/to/powerplantmatching'

 Optional but recommended: